alphanumericslab/EpidemicModeling/README.md

 ### The XPRIZE Pandemic Response Challenge
 The repository also contains the models and MATLAB codes developed by the Alphanumerics Team, during the [XPRIZE Pandemic Response Challenge](https://www.xprize.org/challenge/pandemicresponse) for predicting future trends of the pandemic for different regions/countries using their previous trends and the non-pharmaceutical intervention (NPI) plans adopted in each region/country.
 Examples of such quantitative NPIs can be found in the [Oxford Covid-19 Government Response Tracker](https://github.com/OxCGRT/covid-policy-tracker).
 The second phase of the challenge was focused on the prescription of NPIs, which balance between human factors (new cases and fatality rate) and a weighted cost of the interventions.
 The Alphanumerics Team developed an algorithm based on *optimal estimation* and *finite horizon optimal control* to achieve this goal.
 The main MATLAB scripts developed by our team during Phase II of the Pandemic Response Challenge can be accessed through [testPrescribeXPRIZE02.m](testScripts/testPrescribeXPRIZE02.m).
 The theoretical details of our proposed methods are available in the following preprints:
 - Sameni, R. (2021).
-Model-based prediction and optimal control ofpandemics by nonpharmaceutical interventions. [arXiv preprint arXiv:2102.06609.](http://arxiv.org/abs/2102.06609)
+Model-based prediction and optimal control of pandemics by nonpharmaceutical interventions. [arXiv preprint arXiv:2102.06609.](http://arxiv.org/abs/2102.06609)
 - Sameni, R. (2020).
-Mathematical modeling of epidemic diseases; acase study of the COVID-19 coronavirus. [arXiv preprint arXiv:2003.11371.](https://arxiv.org/abs/2003.11371)
+Mathematical modeling of epidemic diseases; a case study of the COVID-19 coronavirus. [arXiv preprint arXiv:2003.11371.](https://arxiv.org/abs/2003.11371)

 Please cite the above and the current repository, to refer to this work.